shawnaross/teachdh/Readme.md

 When you do, run `npm install` to install the required libraries.
 You will also need to install rake, with `gem install rake`.

 Then, instead of running `jekyll build` as above, run `rake build` to build the site and upload the contents of `_site` to your desired static host.
 The Rake file will also deploy to the `gh-pages` branch for GitHub Pages using `rake deploy`.

+For deployment to GitHub Pages to work, [the repository's publishing source must be set to `gh-pages`](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).